Victor Bruzzone portrait

 I study how institutions can foster mutual understanding and civic virtue in democracy.
 My research combines democratic theory, phenomenology, and empirical design to examine what kinds of institutions can cultivate both epistemic and solidarity benefits.

 I completed my PhD in Political Theory at the University of Toronto, where I developed a phenomenological account of the limits of radical democracy.
 See my dissertation, Radical Democracy Beyond Autonomy: Challenges, Critiques, and Possibilities (2024).
-Dissertation PDF

 I am now a SSHRC Postdoctoral Fellow in the Department of Communication Arts & Sciences at Pennsylvania State University, working with John Gastil on a project testing whether AI can enhance perspective-taking in political disagreement by using the Ideological Turing Test.